Brain training relieves children's migraines

 Other ways to help your child ease migraine pain

-Aside from behavioral therapy, several other treatment approaches are available to relieve kids’ migraines.
+Aside from medications and behavioral therapy, several other treatment approaches are available to relieve kids’ migraines.

-• Avoiding triggers: The more aware your child is of their migraine triggers, the easier it will be for them to anticipate when they’ll get a headache.
+• Avoiding triggers: The more aware your child is of their migraine triggers, such as certain foods or stress, the easier it will be for them to anticipate when they’ll get a headache.
 This can help them halt the pain before it becomes debilitating.
-Try to help them avoid certain foods that have been known to cause migraine headaches as well.

 • Rest: For many children, sleep alone can greatly reduce pain from migraines.

-• Alternative remedies: Speak with an HCP for advice before trying these, as certain therapies carry significant risk for some people.
+• Alternative remedies: Speak with an HCP for advice before your child tries any new migraine treatment, as certain therapies carry significant risk for some people.

 While watching your child go through a migraine can make you feel powerless, know that there are steps you can take to get relief and help put you both back in control of the condition.